bitnami/charts/redmine/README.md

 $ helm edit mariadb
 ```

 The default value of the MariaDB root password is `bitnami`.
-Edit the value of `databasePassword` in `tpl/values.toml` to change it to your choosing.
+Edit the value of `mariadbPassword` in `tpl/values.toml` to change it to your choosing.

 > Tip: If you have issues running the above command, add `se autochdir` to your `~/.vimrc` profile or simply edit `~/.helm/workspace/charts/mariadb/tpl/values.toml` in your favourite editor.